incredibleLeitman/PhysicsGame/README.md

 **- Normalisation and magnitude**

 *Read the controller input vector.
-For a 3D game, add a deadzone and change the magnitude so it uses the squared value of the reading instead of the raw value
-For a 2D platformer modify the value so that any x value from 0.9-1 will produce a value of 1 and e*very other reading from the deadzone (say 0.1) to the max zone (0.9) is scaled correctly
+For a 3D game, add a deadzone and change the magnitude so it uses the squared value of the reading instead of the raw value For a 2D platformer modify the value so that any x value from 0.9-1 will produce a value of 1 and e very other reading from the deadzone (say 0.1) to the max zone (0.9) is scaled correctly*

 ![InputHandler](Images/InputHandler.png?raw=true "InputHandler")

 InputManager.gd reads input, adds inner and outer deadzones (defined as JOYPAD_DEADZONE with a value of 0.2) and then scales to normalized value.
 Show the received and mapped input values using 'k'.

-**- Movement by forces vs velocity TBD**
+**- Movement by forces vs velocity**

 *When the L button is being held, make your character controller modify the velocity directly as a velocity and not an acceleration.
 When L is not being held, make your character controller move with  a force, either with a velocity delta or by AddForce*

-RadBoar.cs has a function called Move(), if you hold L2 it will move you by velocity, otherwise it moves you by force.

-Implemented different movements for pawns: simple Enemy.gd just moves by setting the velocity in the opposite direction after colliding with an obstacle.
-Bomb.gd applies gravity and bounces off of walls and other obstacles and Player.gd hast different implemented methods for moving:
+I Implemented different movements for pawns: simple Enemy.gd just moves by setting the velocity in the opposite direction after colliding with an obstacle.
+Platform.gd moves depending on it's mode either horizontally or vertically by velocity.
+Bomb.gd applies gravity and bounces off of walls and other obstacles and Player.gd has different implemented methods for moving (see [Euler Group].
-0...
-TBD
+In ``_calculate_move`` the movement speed is calculated depending on input strength and direction and added as force if current player velocity is below max speed.

 **- Drag function**

 *Write your own drag function which will take a factor that can e.g. change depending on the fluid the character is in.
 You can also write a more advanced function that will support your Galilean Relativity*

 Pawn.gd contains a ``apply_drag()`` function to lerp with the configured drag factor.
 Thus can be set using ``set_drag`` on Pawn and derived classes and is used if entering/exiting Water.